-The Governors will consider all applications using the criteria below, which are listed in order of priority.
-Within each criterion (except for Criteria 1), priority will be given to siblings of children already attending St James' CE Primary School and who will be still attending at the date of the applicant's possible admission.
+In the event of over-subscription, the Governors will consider all applications using the criteria below, which are listed in order of priority.
+Where there are two or more applicants for the last available place in either criterion 2 or 3, priority will be given firstly to children with a sibling already attending St James' CE Primary School at the time of admission and secondly by reference to distance from school.
+Please refer to note 3 for clarification on siblings and distance.